mkulaczkowski/clusterone-tutorials/pytorch-cifar/README.md

-# Train CIFAR10 with PyTorch
+# Train CIFAR10 with PyTorch (forked from https://github.com/kuangliu/pytorch-cifar)

 I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.